My Mattress Reviews

-Now I have to add that after I tried the Leesa Luxury Hybrid for about 6 weeks I went to switch back to Casper which as I said has probably been one of the best all round and safest options for me along with Leesa original.
-Having spent so long on the supportive pocket sprung Leesa Hybrid mattress Casper now felt as though the middle region where my hips were was now almost void of support.
+Now I have to add that after I tried the Leesa Luxury Hybrid for about 6 weeks I went to switch back to the softer Casper.
+Having spent so long on the supportive pocket sprung Leesa Hybrid mattress Casper now felt as though the middle region where my hips were was now almost void of support having been fine before trying The Pocket Sprung Leesa Hybrid.
 This just goes to show how you really do adjust over time to a mattress and why it’s near impossible to say one mattress will suit over all others.
 Your preference will be slanted to what you are used to.
 I now missed the support of the Leesa Luxury Hybrid Mattress but that mattress had too much push-back for my liking on my tender lumbar region.

 I am in the lucky position of being able to fine tune my bedding but I am hoping my experiences will show you how not only do you adjust to a feel but your preference will change with how your aches and pains are at a particular time.
 I have evolved from only being able to sleep on the firmer mattresses to sleeping on the softer mattresses as my back issues have improved.
 When I got the Otty it made such a difference to my bad back even though the firmness was uncomfortable the support was just what my back needed.

 In terms of sheer value I have to give a shout out to Otty which has surprised me in what it offers at the price.
 It provides the most deep support and good point elasticity.
 The densities of the foams used are a little lower than I might be comfortable with long term but they are CertiPur certified, again amazing at the price.
 They do a decent pillow too, also certified by CertiPur.
 Then again Nectar gives you a full year to trial your mattress, quite amazing.
 Also a shout out to the budget bargain Vesgantti Luxe which I also had a decent sleep on.